migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 -----

 2024-02-11 Sun: User testing storylines, syncing with Shamir on my feedback.
 Insights: Video quality worsens from youtube upload.
 Very time intensive to upload an hour long video.
 Working with Shamir to resolve.
+(1 hr)

-2024-02-10 Sat: Sharing community update thread via X.
+2024-02-10 Sat: Sharing community update thread via X. Content planning for next week (1 hr)

 2024-02-09 Fri: Core Protocol Sync uploaded to Youtube and shared on X. Harmony community section update. /min cross post on Substack.
 Coordinating the conclusion of the inscription lottery, syncing with Galaxii team and sending funds to the winning hash.
 Continued iteration on human protocol mocks, pending feedback.